Saturday, January 12, 2019

 move and was destroyed.

 The '70s were a decade of tremendous growth and transformation.
 The collection, carbarns, track, and visitation.
 Can't possibly include it all in one relatively short blog post.
-Will have to revisit during the course of the year and highlight certain aspects of the decade in subsequent posts.
-Many of the images in this post are from a family album that Doug Carrier purchased at a garage sale or flea market or rail show.
+Will have to revisit during the year and highlight certain aspects of the decade in subsequent posts.
+Many of the images in this post are from a family album that Doug Carrier purchased at a garage sale or at a flea market or rail show.
 The photos in the album were taken throughout the campus and while on a ride on the mainline.
 Images not from that album will be so noted.
 40,000 riders were carried during the 1970 season.
 Up until the 1974 season, visitors were charged on a per-ride basis.
 Policy changes in 1974 included charging visitors an admission fee where their ticket was good for unlimited rides that day.
-For many, many years, the Operation Department has tracked the number of riders per day, however, as visitors may make multiple trips throughout the day, so, from a revenue standpoint, comparing the number of tickets sold during a season more clearly indicates the financial position pertaining to visitation than the ridership numbers.
+For many, many years, the Operation Department has tracked the number of riders per day, however, as visitors may make multiple trips throughout the day, so, from a revenue standpoint, comparing the number of tickets sold during a season more clearly indicates the financial position to visitation than the ridership numbers.
 The "Energy Crisis" began to ease up some as '74 unfolded and visitation to the Museum leveled off and didn't continue to decline as it had during the '73 season.

 1912 Aroostook Valley Railroad No. 70 is about to head north